jhipster/generator-jhipster/generators/aws-containers/README.md

 ## AWS
 ### ECR
 #### Authentication Token
-The token received by ECR to authenticate is structured as follow.
+The token received by ECR to authenticate is structured as follows.
 We'll only take the first object.
 ```json
   {
      "authorizationToken":"AUTHORIZATION_TOKEN",